hecrp/DemocraticDiscMute/README.md

 ## 📝 Commands

-- `!calladitohelp` - Show available commands

-*Basic interactions:*
-- `!calladito @user` - Vote to mute the mentioned user in voice channels
+- `!mute @user` - Vote to mute the mentioned user in voice channels
-- `!calladitoinfo` - Show all users with active votes
+- `!muteinfo` - Show all users with active votes
-- `!calladitoinfo @user` - Show votes for a specific user
+- `!muteinfo @user` - Show votes for a specific user
-- `!calladitostatus` - Show mute system configuration
+- `!mutestatus` - Show mute system configuration

-*Extra commands*
-- `!calladitoclean @user` - (Admin only) Clear all votes against a user and unmute them if necessary
+- `!clean @user` - (Admin only) Clear all votes against a user and unmute them if necessary
-- `!calladitoping` - Check if the bot is active
+- `!ping` - Check if the bot is active
-- `!calladitodebug` - Show detailed information about the bot
+- `!debug` - Show detailed information about the bot
-- `!calladitoservidores` - Show servers where the bot is present
+- `!servers` - Show servers where the bot is present
+- `!help` - Show available commands

 ## 📊 Logging System